Tita Duran: Personal life

+Duran died on April 27, 1990, in Manila, Philippines, she was 61 years old.

 Career

-Duran played an eight-year-old child abandoned by her mother in the 1936 family drama, Awit ng mga Ulila (The Songs of the Orphans).
+Duran played a seven-year-old child abandoned by her mother in the 1936 family drama, Awit ng mga Ulila (The Songs of the Orphans).

 In 1938, Sampaguita Pictures cast Duran in a tear-jerker movie titled Inang Mahal (Dear Mother).
 Her second movie for Sampaguita Pictures was Ang Magsasampaguita (The Sampaguita Vendor).

 Duran made two movies for LVN Pictures: Pangarap (Dream) and Sawing Gantimpala (Lost Prize), both in 1940.

+She was named the most popular child star of Pre-war Philippine cinema.

 After World War II, she returned to Sampaguita Pictures.
 She was in a war film with Carmen Rosales titled Guerilyera, and typecasted in numerous musical films paired with some of Sampaguita's finest actors.
 Her last movie with Sampaguita Pictures was Isang Halik Mo, Pancho (One Kiss From You, Pancho).
-She made Maria Went to Town for Deegar Cinema, Inc. Her career is similar to that of Hollywood's Shirley Temple.
+She made Maria Went to Town for Deegar Cinema, Inc.